 Bathrooms in L shape are relatively easy to distribute.

-a) If you have a front door, place the sink opposite to the door.
+a) For this small bathroom layout idea, if you have a front door, place the sink opposite to the door.
 The shower on the short side and the toilet on the other side of the sink.
 If the downspout is on the short side, you can also place the toilet (facing the bidet if the L is wide enough) and a short shower, on the other side of the sink, from wall to wall.

-b) If you have a slide door, place the sink in the corner followed by the toilet and shower.
+b) If you have a slide door for your small bathroom, place the sink in the corner followed by the toilet and shower.

 4. Square bathrooms